Tiwobot/YemeksepetiKuponGen/README.md

 Yemeksepeti Coupon Generator

-This project uses Flutter to create new accounts on yemeksepeti.
+This project uses Selenium to create new accounts on yemeksepeti.